earvinLi/coder-evolution/assets/Week2/Week2Achieved.md

 ---

-1. Finished Introduction, Chapter 2 Program Structure and Chapter3 Functions.
+1. Finished Introduction, Chapter 2 Program Structure and Chapter 3 Functions.
 2. I need to finish more on Clean Code.
 I need to finish more on Clean Code.